hmcts/opal-frontend/src/app/components/govuk/govuk-date-input/readme.md

 ---

-This `README.md` provides an overview of how to use and configure the `govuk-date-input` component, including its input properties for validation, legends, and hints【101†source】.
+This `README.md` provides an overview of how to use and configure the `govuk-date-input` component, including its input properties for validation, legends, and hints.